markination/markination/README.md

 # 💫 About Me:
-📣 I’m currently working on Shello.<br>🌱 I’m learning Python, Ruby and PHP.<br>💬 Chat to me about discord, python or API's!<br>🥳 Fun fact: I've been learning Python for 2 years.
+📣 I’m currently working on Mkdev.<br>🌱 I’m learning Python, Ruby and PHP.<br>💬 Chat to me about discord, python or API's!<br>🥳 Fun fact: I've been learning Python for 2 years.